TECHNOLOGY FILE

 The generation pipeline operates in three stages:

-Stage one: Branch mapping.
-Good Fortune's behavioral prediction engine, running on the same BehaviorExchange infrastructure that powers its financial products, identifies the major decision-branch points in the customer's history โ€” the moments where a near-alternative path was available and plausibly chosen.
+Stage one: Branch mapping. 's behavioral prediction engine, running on the same BehaviorExchange infrastructure that powers its financial products, identifies the major decision-branch points in the customer's history โ€” the moments where a near-alternative path was available and plausibly chosen.
 Most customers have twelve to forty significant branch points.
 The system identifies the top five to seven by proximity score (how close the customer came to the alternative) and potential-life divergence (how different the unlived path would be).
 The adjacency premium operates here: branches weighted toward near-decisions generate substantially higher emotional engagement than branches toward fantasy alternatives.
 The customers who almost accepted the other job, almost stayed in the relationship, almost kept the second-born license โ€” their Renderings are always more intense than the customers who want the life they never even considered.

 Stage three: Rendering production.
 The modeled life is compiled into looping visual footage, calibrated to the customer's sensory preferences and viewing context.
 A Palliative Wing customer's Rendering is optimized for comfort, warmth, and the specific scale of home โ€” living room furniture at the right proportions, children's voices at the right acoustic distance from where the customer sits.
 The loop length averages forty-seven minutes.
 It repeats.